simonduf/jchart2d-code/readme-binaries.txt

 * Fixed bug: Duplicate labels are accepted.
 * Fixed unreported bug: Due to static property change map in AAxis for some properties (named dimensionless) only one of the axes was informed.
+* Fixed issue with min-max tracking of traces -> axes -> chart when adding empty trace.
+* Fixed wrong use of previous coordinates (vs.:current coords) in PointPainterCandleStick.
 !
 Improved performance of ITracePoint.setLocation(double, double): This was O(n) where n was amount of points in a trace in any case except boundary increase.
 Now it is only O(n) if an extremum was diminished via that method.
 !
 Introduced data accumulation API.
 This allows you to have traces with 10^6 points painted with increased speed while zooming in